 Also, you can search for ‘Region’ in Windows 11/10 search to reach this place directly.

-Click on ‘Additional settings’ to open another window that will allow inputting our own format.
+Click on ‘Additional settings’ to open another window allowing inputting our format.

-4) Here we can change the date format in Windows 10 or Windows 8.1/7.
+4) We can change the date format in Windows 10 or 8.1/7.
 Under the ‘Date’ tab, you can change the ‘Short date’ format.
 It will take your input.